|

-Vancouver-based Scott Morgan is a disciples of
+Vancouver-based Scott Morgan was a disciple of

 Brian Eno's Before And After Science.